Network Policy Server

 NPS allows you to centrally configure and manage network access authentication, authorization, and client health policies with the following three features:

-.
-NPS performs centralized authentication, authorization, and accounting for wireless, authenticating switch, remote access dial-up and virtual private network (VPN) connections.
+RADIUS server.
+NPS performs centralized connection authentication, authorization, and accounting for wireless, authenticating switch, and remote access dial-up and virtual private network (VPN) connections.
 When you use NPS as a RADIUS server, you configure network access servers, such as wireless access points and VPN servers, as RADIUS clients in NPS.
 You also configure network policies that NPS uses to authorize connection requests, and you can configure RADIUS accounting so that NPS logs accounting information to log files on the local hard disk or in a Microsoft SQL Server database.
 For more information, see RADIUS Server.

-.
+RADIUS proxy.
 When you use NPS as a RADIUS proxy, you configure connection request policies that tell the NPS server which connection requests to forward to other RADIUS servers and to which RADIUS servers you want to forward connection requests.
 You can also configure NPS to forward accounting data to be logged by one or more computers in a remote RADIUS server group.
 For more information, see RADIUS Proxy.

 You can configure NPS with any combination of the preceding features.
-For example, you can configure one NPS server to act as a NAP policy server using one or more enforcement methods, while also configuring the same NPS server as a RADIUS server for dial-up connections and as a RADIUS proxy to forward some connection requests to members of a remote RADIUS server group for authentication and authorization in another domain.
+For example, you can configure one NPS server to act as a NAP policy server using one or more enforcement methods, while also configuring NPS as a RADIUS server for dial-up connections and as a RADIUS proxy to forward some connection requests to members of a remote RADIUS server group for authentication and authorization in another domain.

 With standard configuration, wizards are provided to help you configure NPS for the following scenarios:

 NAP policy server

 RADIUS server for 802.1X wireless or wired connections

 To configure NPS using a wizard, open the NPS console, select one of the preceding scenarios, and then click the link that opens the wizard.